-Have you seen parts 1 and 2 of this series?
 Don’t miss the chance to add more flavor to your winter.
 Check out the whole series!

 Most people are only familiar with them in the form of a jelly-like sauce appearing on Thanksgiving.
 Occasionally, they’re features dried in granola bars, muffins or bagels, usually sweetened to excess and coated in oil.
 But these little fruits are one of winter’s most amazing sources of powerful phytochemicals.

 What are they — why, cranberries, of course!

 Cranberries are often associated with Thanksgiving, but you can find them fresh in stores from the fall through the winter and in the freezer section all year long.
 Native to North America, cranberries grow on shrubs and are cultivated in the northeastern part of the United States, in Oregon and Washington states and in parts of Canada.

 When it’s time to harvest, most growers flood cranberry beds with water and run harvesters through to remove the berries from the plants.
 The berries float and can therefore easily be collected.
 However, this method tends to damage the fruits, making them more suitable for freezing or turning into canned cranberry sauce than selling fresh.
 Between five and ten percent of U.S. crops are still harvested dry, producing a more attractive yield that can be bagged or sold in bulk.

 With only 45 calories per cup of whole berries, cranberries are a low-calorie way to add beneficial phytonutrients o your diet.
 These tart little gems pack one of the biggest antioxidant punches in the fruit world with an ORAC value around 9,000, falling just a little short of wild bluebrries.
 ORAC stands for “oxygen radical absorbance capacity” and expresses the level of antioxidants in a food, providing an indication of how well the food may combat oxidative stress in the body.

 Eating 100 grams of cranberries also provides: